B. B. King: Equipment

-King used a Lab Series L5 2×12" combo amplifier and used this amplifier for a long time.
-It was made by Norlin Industries for Gibson in the 1970s and 1980s.
+He used a Lab Series L5 2×12" combo amplifier and used this amplifier for a long time.
+Norlin Industries made them for Gibson in the 1970s and 1980s.
 Other popular L5 users are Allan Holdsworth and Ty Tabor of King's X. The L5 has an onboard compressor, parametric equalization, and four inputs.
 King also used a Fender Twin Reverb.

 He used his signature model strings "Gibson SEG-BBS B.B.
 King Signature Electric Guitar Strings" with gauges: 10–13–17p–32w–45w–54w and D'Andrea 351 MD SHL CX (medium 0.71mm, tortoiseshell, celluloid) picks.

-B.B.
-King's Blues Club
+Blues clubs

-In 1991, Beale Street developer John Elkington recruited B.B.
-King to Memphis to open the original B.B.
-King's Blues Club, and in 1994, a second club was launched at Universal Citywalk in Los Angeles.
+In 1991, Beale Street developer John Elkington recruited King to open the original B.B.
+King's Blues Club in Memphis and in 1994, they launched a second club at Universal Citywalk in Los Angeles.
 A third club in New York City's Times Square opened in June 2000 but closed on April 29, 2018.
 Management is currently in the process of finding a new location in New York City.
 Two more clubs opened, at Foxwoods Casino in Connecticut in January 2002, and in Nashville in 2003.
 Another club opened in Orlando in 2007.
 A club in West Palm Beach opened in the fall of 2009 and an additional one, based in the Mirage Hotel, Las Vegas, opened in the winter of 2009.

 Another opened in the New Orleans French Quarter in 2016.

 Television and other appearances

-King made guest appearances in numerous popular television shows including: The Cosby Show, The Tonight Show Starring Johnny Carson, The Young and the Restless, General Hospital, The Fresh Prince of Bel-Air, Sesame Street, Married... with Children, Sanford and Son and Touched by an Angel.
+King made guest appearances on a number of popular television shows including: The Cosby Show, The Tonight Show Starring Johnny Carson, The Young and the Restless, General Hospital, The Fresh Prince of Bel-Air, Sesame Street, Married... with Children, Sanford and Son and Touched by an Angel.

+From the mid-1980s until the mid-1990s, he appeared in several advertisements for McDonald's.
+In the early 2000s he also appeared in a campaign for Burger King.

-In 2000, the children's show Between the Lions featured a singing character named "B.B. the King of Beasts", modeled on the real King.
+In 2000, the children's show Between the Lions featured a singing character named "B.B. the King of Beasts" based on him.

 B.B.
-King: The Life of Riley, a feature documentary about King narrated by Morgan Freeman and directed by Jon Brewer, was released on October 15, 2012.
+King: The Life of Riley, a feature documentary about him narrated by Morgan Freeman and directed by Jon Brewer, was released on October 15, 2012.

-King's performance at the 1969 Harlem Cultural Festival appears in the 2021 music documentary Summer of Soul.
+His performance at the 1969 Harlem Cultural Festival appears in the 2021 music documentary Summer of Soul.